 184.108.40.206 EMERGENCY DEPARTMENT REPORTING:

 A. Reporting requirements: Hospitals shall report all emergency department visits electronically to the department of health in such a format, with such data elements and in accordance with such standards of quality, timeliness and completeness as established by the department of health.

 B. Confidentiality: All emergency department visit reports are confidential.
 Disclosure to any person of report information, except for disclosure of a notifiable condition for the purpose of prevention or control of diseases and other health conditions, is prohibited unless disclosure is required by law.

-18.104.22.168 HEALTHCARE-ASSOCIATED INFECTION REPORTING: Acute care hospitals will submit data to the New Mexico department of health using the centers for disease control and prevention national healthcare safety network (NHSN) and confer rights to access the data to the New Mexico department of health for central line-associated bloodstream infections and clostridium difficile infections.
+126.96.36.199 HEALTHCARE-ASSOCIATED INFECTION REPORTING: Acute care hospitals only will submit data to the New Mexico department of health using the centers for disease control and prevention national healthcare safety network (NHSN) and confer rights to access the data to the New Mexico department of health for central line-associated bloodstream infections and clostridium difficile infections.
 All carbapenem-resistant enterobacteriaceae and carbapenem-resistant pseudomonas aeroginosa cases, including non-healthcare-associated, will be reported to the New Mexico department of health.

 A. All reports including electronic laboratory reports of notifiable conditions, must include:

 (2) patient’s name, date of birth/age, gender, race/ethnicity, address, patient telephone numbers, and occupation;

 (3) physician or licensed healthcare professional name and telephone number; and